 International students applying to graduate programs are eligible for ESOL (English for Speakers of Other Languages) classes.
-Students must submit a TOEFL or an IELTS score as part of the application.
+Students must submit a TOEFL, IELTS, or PTE score as part of the application.
 The minimum TOEFL score to enter regular academic classes is at least 100 (iBT) with at least 25 in each category.
 Students submitting IELTS scores of at least 7 in each category may enter regular academic classes.
-Students who do not meet these testing requirements will be enrolled in ESOL classes before beginning the graduate program.
+Students submitting PTE scores of at least 68 overall may enter regular academic classes before beginning the graduate program.